sahahn/BPt/docs/feat_importances.rst

     (default = 1000)

-shap__tree__feature_dependence
+shap__tree__feature_perturbation
     Only used with tree base models.
     Since SHAP values rely on conditional expectations we need to decide how to handle correlated (or otherwise dependent) input features.
-The default "tree_path_dependent" approach is to just follow the trees and use the number of training examples that went down each leaf to represent the background distribution.
-This approach repects feature dependecies along paths in the trees.
-    However, for non-linear marginal transforms (like explaining the model loss)  we don't yet have fast algorithms that respect the tree path dependence, so instead we offer an "independent" approach that breaks the dependencies between features, but allows us to explain non-linear transforms of the model's output.
-Note that the "independent" option requires a background dataset and its runtime scales linearly with the size of the background dataset you use.
+The "interventional" approach breaks the dependencies between features according to the rules dictated by casual inference (Janzing et al. 2019).
+Note that the "interventional" option requires a background dataset and its runtime scales linearly with the size of the background dataset you use.
 Anywhere from 100 to 1000 random background samples are good sizes to use.
+The "tree_path_dependent" approach is to just follow the trees and use the number of training examples that went down each leaf to represent the background distribution.
+This approach does not require a background dataset and so is used by default when no background dataset is provided.

     (default = 'tree_path_dependent')